jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Orchestrator:** Central controller managing workflow, state, and agent coordination.
 - **GraphState:** Centralized state object containing all workflow and agent data.
 - **Subgraph:** Modular workflow component for complex agent logic (e.g., Researcher, Expert ReAct agents).
-- **Critic Agent:** Agent responsible for quality control and feedback at each workflow step.
+- **Critic Agent:** Agent responsible for quality control and feedback at each workflow step using dynamic prompts.
-- **Prompt:** Instructional text injected into agents to guide LLM behavior.
+- **Prompt:** Instructional text injected into agents to define their behavior and capabilities.
 - **Tool:** External capability (API, function, script) used by agents to perform tasks.
-- **Retry Logic:** Mechanism for re-attempting failed agent actions when critics reject their work, up to a configured limit.
+- **Retry Logic:** Mechanism for re-attempting failed agent actions when critic rejects their work, up to a configured limit.
 - **Fail-Fast Termination:** System behavior that terminates immediately with clear failure reasons when critical errors occur.
 - **Graceful Critic Rejection Failure:** System behavior that returns a graceful failure message with specific agent attribution when critic rejection retry limits are exceeded.